Kwak-MJ/Youtube_mobileSize_first/README.md

 *Just for fun!*

 This is my second side project to practice html and css.
+I made it only for mobile size display.

 Again, not for real operation!

 ![youtube clone1](https://github.com/Kwak-MJ/Youtube_mobileSize_first/assets/112554342/ff6027de-b08b-4824-bc42-56caa922634c)